 Pityriasis alba usually resolves spontaneously, and the skin colour gradually returns back to normal with no scarring.
 However, it may persist for a few years, and may come and go during this period, particularly in summer when the patches become more prominent due to the tanning of non-affected skin.

 How can pityriasis alba be treated?

 Medical treatment is not needed unless the skin is uncomfortable from itching.
 The dryness can be helped by using a moisturiser and avoiding soap.
 If the patches are red or itchy, a mild topical steroid (e.g. hydrocortisone) can be applied for a short period to improve symptoms but would be best directed by your doctor.
 Sunscreens in summer may prevent the patches becoming more noticeable by reducing the tanning of the non-affected skin.

 Self care (What can I do?)

 - Do not use soap

-- Avoid sun especially in summer and in holiday by using high sunscreen products (no less than 30 SPF)
+- Avoid, or reduce, exposure to the sun, especially in summer and on holiday, by using high sunscreen products to affected areas (no less than 30 SPF)